purpleidea/mgmt/docs/language-guide.md

 [lang/core/](https://github.com/purpleidea/mgmt/tree/master/lang/core/).
 ```

-### Polymorphic Function API
+### BuildableFunc Function API

-For some functions, it might be helpful to be able to implement a function once,
+For some functions, it might be helpful to have a function which needs a "build"
-but to have multiple polymorphic variants that can be chosen at compile time.
-For this more advanced topic, you will need to use the
-[Polymorphic Function API](#polymorphic-function-api).
-This will help with code
-reuse when you have a small, finite number of possible type signatures, and also
-for more complicated cases where you might have an infinite number of possible
-type signatures. (eg: `[]str`, or `[][]str`, or `[][][]str`, etc...)
+step which is run after type unification.
+This step can be used to build the
+function using the determined type, but it may also just be used for checking
+that unification picked a valid solution.

 Suppose you want to implement a function which can assume different type
 signatures.
 The mgmt language does not support polymorphic types-- you must use
 static types throughout the language, however, it is legal to implement a
 function which can take different specific type signatures based on how it is
 used.
 For example, you might wish to add a math function which could take the
-form of `func(x int, x int) int` or `func(x float, x float) float` depending on
+form of `func(x int, y int) int` or `func(x float, y float) float` depending on
 the input values.
+For this case you could use a signature containing unification
+variables, eg: `func(x ?1, y ?1) ?1`.
+At the end the buildable function would
+need to check that it received a `?1` type of either `int` or `float`, since
+this function might not support doing math on strings.
+Remember that type
+unification can only return zero or one solutions, it's not possible to return
+more than one, which is why this secondary validation step is a brilliant way to
+filter out invalid solutions without needing to encode them as algebraic
+conditions during the solver state, which would otherwise make it exponential.

+### InferableFunc Function API

-You might also want to implement a function which takes an
+You might also want to implement a function which takes an arbitrary number of
-arbitrary number of input arguments (the number must be statically fixed at the
+input arguments (the number must be statically fixed at the compile time of your
-compile time of your program though) and which returns a string.
+program though) and which returns a string or something else.

-The `PolyFunc` interface adds additional methods which you must implement to
+The `InferableFunc` interface adds ad additional `FuncInfer` method which you
-satisfy such a function implementation.
+must implement to satisfy such a function implementation.
+This lets you
+dynamically generate a type signature (including unification variables) and a
+list of invariants before running the type unification solver.
+It takes as input
+a list of the statically known input types and input values (if any) and as well
+the number of input arguments specified.
+This is usually enough information to
+generate a fixed type signature of a fixed size.

+Using this API should generally be pretty rare, but it is how certain special
+functions such as `fmt.printf` are built.
 If you'd like to implement such a
-function, then please notify the project authors, and they will expand this
+function, then please notify the project authors as we're curious about your
-section with a longer description of the process.

-#### Examples

-What follows are a few examples that might help you understand some of the
-language details.

-##### Example Foo

-TODO: please add an example here!

-##### Example Bar

-TODO: please add an example here!
+use case.

 ## Frequently asked questions